 Beta Details

-Thanks to the extensive gameplay I got to experience and an interview I conducted with concept artist Miles Williams, I have several insights to share on what you can expect in the beta.
-Before I report what I was able to glean from Miles, here is what I personally feel in regards to how Hawken handles.
+Thanks to the hands-on experience I got, and an interview I conducted with concept artist Miles Williams, I have some insights on what you can expect to see in the upcoming HAWKEN beta.
+Before I report what I was able to glean from Miles, here is what I personally feel about HAWKEN.

 Personal Thoughts